lbarazza/Boids/README.md

 ![alt text](https://github.com/lbarazza/Boids/blob/main/media/boids.gif "Flockers gif")

 *Simulation of two storms of birds with boids.
 The two storms are represented by the two different colors.
-The white birds are scared of the green ones so when they come near a white bird, they tend to fly away.*
+The white birds are scared of the green ones.
+So, when they come near a white bird, they tend to fly away.*

 ## Boids Simulation